muldjord/skyscraper/README.md

 # Skyscraper by Lars Muldjord
 A powerful and versatile yet easy to use game scraper written in C++ for use with multiple frontends running on a Linux system.
 It scrapes and caches various game resources from various scraping sources, including media such as screenshot, cover and video.
 It then gives you the option to generate a game list and artwork for the chosen frontend by combining all of the cached resources.

-Any exported artwork can be customized completely.
-Check the documentation for that [here](docs/ARTWORK.md).

-A short note on user support for Skyscraper.
-As the project is growing it is becoming increasingly difficult for me to handle the support requests I get from many different sources.
-So before asking questions, please read *all* of [the documentation](https://github.com/muldjord/skyscraper/tree/master/docs) thoroughly.
-If you still have questions, ask it on the [RetroPie subreddit](https://www.reddit.com/r/RetroPie/) or in the official [RetroPie forums](https://retropie.org.uk/forum).
-The community might be able to help you, and I might pop in to answer it myself.
+All Skyscraper features are [well-documented](https://github.com/muldjord/skyscraper/tree/master/docs).
+If you still have questions after reading the documentation, please consider asking them on the [RetroPie subreddit](https://www.reddit.com/r/RetroPie/) or in the official [RetroPie forums](https://retropie.org.uk/forum).
+The `Issues` page here on Github is for bug reports and feature requests only.
 Thanks!

 #### Supported platforms (set with '-p'):
 Check the full list of platforms [here](docs/PLATFORMS.md).